 ---

-Shiplight generates test cases from natural language intent written in YAML — readable by engineers and non-engineers alike, version-controlled in git, and self-healing when the UI changes.
-But it is one of several tools worth evaluating depending on your team's workflow.
+Shiplight is in the second category: it generates executable test cases from natural language intent written in YAML, readable by engineers and non-engineers alike, version-controlled in git, and self-healing when the UI changes.
+But the right method depends on your team's workflow.

 ## How AI Test Case Generation Works

-Before comparing tools, it helps to understand the three generation models in use today:
+Before comparing methods, it helps to understand the three generation models in use today:

 ### 1. Intent-based generation